ibm-cloud-docs/watsonxdata/exp-imp-qh.md

     ```
     {: codeblock}

 2. Create a table in same catalog.

     This table must have same metadata as that of `system.runtime.queries` table.
 Use `CREATE TABLE AS SELECT` statement to create this table.
+    {: note}

     ```bash
     create table <non-system-table-name> as select * from system.runtime.queries where 1=0;